jain-shobhit/SSMTool/README.md

  - **Parametric amplification** in coupled-oscillators due to nonlinear damping and time-varying stiffness and external periodic forcing with a phase lag relative to stiffness.
  - Prismatic beam: nonlinear beam PDE discretized using Galerkin method onto a given number of modes, demonstration of axial stretching leading to parametric excitation of transverse degrees of freedom.
 [5]
  - Bernoulli beam attached to a spring time-varying linear stiffness along with a nonlinear damper and spring: Stability diagrams as well as forced response curves (exhibiting isolas) are constructed over two-dimensional SSMs.
 [5]

+Forced response surface and its ridges and trenches [6]
+ - Bernoulli beam with cubic nonlinear support: analytic prediction of FRS, which automatically uncovers isolas of forced response curves
+ - von Karman plate with 1:1 internal resonance: extraction of FRS via two-dimensional continuation; extraction of ridges and trenches via successive parameter continuation
+ - von Karman shell with 1:2 internal resonance: extraction of FRS and its ridges and trenches.

 This package uses the following external open-source packages:

 1. Continuation core (coco) https://sourceforge.net/projects/cocotools/